djacobow/pidog2/install.md

 ## Update the firmware (optional)

-    I am m always tinkering with the firmware, so it may have improved since I shipped your PiDog.
+I am always tinkering with the firmware, so it may have improved since I shipped your PiDog.
 If so, the current version will be in the repo you just cloned.
 (And you can always get the most current by running a git pull)

 Look in the `rpi_lib/flashing` folder for information on updating the firmware